Minehead: Religious sites

 The Anglican parish church of St Michael dates from the 15th century and has been designated by English Heritage as a Grade II* listed building; its tower used to display a beacon light for ships approaching the harbour.
 After being caught in a violent storm at sea, Robert Quirke dedicated a ship and its cargo to God's service, as well as donating a cellar near the quay for prayers to be offered for those at sea.
 Dating from 1628 and known as the Gibraltar Celler [sic], it is now the Chapel of St Peter.
 Quirke also donated money from the sale of the ship and its cargo to build almshouses.

 St Michael's parish church contains a number of historical highlights, including an impressive late medieval rood screen and rood stair, and an attractive stained glass window designed by Sir Henry Holiday.
-The view from the churchyard of the surrounding hills and coastline is breathtaking.
+There are views from the churchyard of the surrounding hills and coastline.

 The Church of St Michael the Archangel in Alcombe was built in 1903 as a chapel of ease for the Dunster parish, but in 1953 it became the Parish Church of Alcombe in its own right.
 St Andrew's Church, on Wellington Square in the town, was built of red sandstone in 1877–1880, by George Edmund Street.

 Butlins Minehead is the only Butlins resort still to have a small on-site chapel, and over the Easter period the resort hosts an annual Spring Harvest, the largest Christian festival in the UK.
 The Catholic parish of Minehead covers an area of 200 mi2 and is served by the Sacred Heart Parish Church, built in 1896, as well as a mass centre in the nearby village of Watchet.
 There are also religious sites serving the needs of the Baptist, Evangelical, Methodist and United Reformed communities and the Plymouth Brethren.
 Alcombe is also home to the Spiritualist Church in Grove Place.